Trofem/TrofimPlatformer/README.md

 `Is this can be playable on mobile device?`

-- [ ] Yea, I will try to upload .apk file (sorry iphone users).
+- [ ] Yea, I will try to upload .apk file.
 If checkmark, it means that link for file is down bellow.